Alexander1000/template-render-wizard/README.md

 # template-render-wizard

-Application for rendering from template files, providing with values in yaml-files.
+Application for rendering from template files, providing with values in yaml-files or by pass key-value for template with argument `--set key=value`.

 ### project dependencies
 Static libraries: